Family Child Care

 Parent fees may be based on the Navy’s fee policy and sliding scale, or you may decide to enter a private pay agreement with the Provider and negotiate your fee.

 For full-time Child Care please log onto https://www.militarychildcare.com and select the facilities and/or the FCC homes you are interested in your child attending when a space becomes available.
-For further information or questions regarding childcare; please contact the Child Development Home’s office.
+For further information or questions regarding childcare; please contact the Family Child Care office.

-In addition, we support Providers' professional growth and development through ongoing assessments, training, and quality improvement plans.
+In addition, we support the providers' professional growth and development through ongoing assessments, training, and quality improvement plans.

-CDH Providers must demonstrate annually that they meet all of the Navy certification requirements before they are approved to operate a CDH.
+FCC providers must demonstrate annually that they meet all of the Navy certification requirements before they are approved to operate a FCC.

-All certified CDH Providers are eligible and encouraged to obtain accreditation through the National Association for Family Child Care.
+All certified FCC providers are eligible and encouraged to obtain accreditation through the National Association for Family Child Care.

-The Child Development Home Program is seeking self-motivated and fun loving individuals to operate their own business providing childcare services to support the local base community.
-If you are living in government owned housing looking for a rewarding career while staying at home caring for your own children, should consider becoming a Navy Certified Child Development Home Provider.
+The Family Child Care Program is seeking self-motivated and fun loving individuals to operate their own business providing childcare services to support the local base community.
+If you are living in government owned housing looking for a rewarding career while staying at home caring for your own children, should consider becoming a Navy Certified Family Child Care provider.
 You choose the number of children that you care for and set your own hours.
 There is no fee for the certification training.
-The CDH program provides a lending library for furniture, toys, and equipment.
+The FCC program provides a lending library for furniture, toys, and equipment.
 You can earn college credits, a Child Development Associate Credential (CDA) and become accredited by the National Association for Family Child Care (NAFCC).
 Your certification and training will transfer with you to other military facilities.
-To become a Navy Certified Child Development Home Provider fill out this application and email, call, or stop by H12/Green St. SAC and talk to the Child Development Homes office.
+To become a Navy Family Child Care Provider, please complete this application and email, call, or stop by H12/Green St. SAC..